 It remains federally legal, but several states have banned it.
 In many others, it’s unregulated, meaning there are no laws regarding it, and the state doesn’t oversee its production, consumption, or sale.

-Why is there so much controversy surrounding kratom?
+Why is there so much debate over kratom’s safety?
 What are Arkansas’ laws?
 In this article, we’ll tell you everything you need to know about kratom, including its legal status in Arkansas, its effects, and much more.

 This classifies kratom as a Schedule 1 Drug, alongside meth and cocaine.

 Kratom laws vary by state.
 Some have banned kratom, while others have regulated it instead.
 Despite the current research and the World Health Organization’s favorable review of kratom, fear seems to run rampant.